conorstrejcek/messenger/README.md

 1. Server-side validation of client-supplied arguments to GraphQL endpoints
 2. Generate types from GraphQL schema instead of manually updating them, using a package like [GraphQL Code Generator](https://github.com/dotansimha/graphql-code-generator)
 3. Implement GraphQL Subscriptions for realtime messages using WebSockets
+4. Migrate to a more scalable database like PostgreSQL